YoongiKim/django-task-worker/README.md

-# django-simple-task-worker
+# django-task-worker

-A simple Django-based task worker that uses the database as a persistent queue and Redis for Pub/Sub messaging.
+A Django-based task worker that uses the database as a persistent queue and Redis for Pub/Sub messaging.
 This project is designed to solve common issues with traditional task queues like Celery by offering a lightweight, reliable, and cost-effective solution.

 ---